Best Dispersed Camping in Oregon: My Favorite Hidden Spots and How You Can Enjoy Them Too

 Lakeside dispersed camping spot at Crane Prairie Lake.

-If we’re after peaceful wilderness and mountain views, Deschutes National Forest never disappoints.
-There’s so much space to spread out, it’s easy to find a quiet spot away from crowds.
+If you want peaceful wilderness and big mountain views, Deschutes National Forest is a solid bet.
+There’s so much space to spread out, it’s easy to find a quiet corner away from the crowds.
+(It can get busy here, especially in the summer.)

 • Cascade Lakes Highway: Try Forest Roads 4635 or 4600-370 near Hosmer Lake for classic high-mountain camping among pines and lakes.